eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/ORCE/README.md

 After a few seconds of waiting, when the status under the node is changed to "deployed" you can access the instance.
 ![step seven (instance is up)](./docImages/photo_3_2025-06-12_15-30-18.jpg?raw=true)

 - ***Instance Removal:*** Click the trash icon next to your ORCE instance node, then click Deploy in the upper right.
-You should see your instance (in this case, `xfsc-orce-leanea`) getting terminated in ~1min.
+You should see your instance (in this case, `xfsc-orce-facis`) getting terminated in ~1min.
 As you can see the pods (and other related resources which are not shown in this image) are terminating.
 ![instance termination](./docImages/photo_2025-06-12_23-26-10.jpg?raw=true)

 ---